PuneetGopinath/Sanitizers/INSTALL.md

 > [Download source code from releases page](https://github.com/PuneetGopinath/Sanitizers/releases/)
 > Extract files to your project's folder

-2. Edit src/bootstrap.php or src/config.ini if you want to modify config options
+2. Edit src/bootstrap.php or src/config.ini if you want to modify default config settings
 3. If you are going to use src/config.ini, Then add this line to your php app before sanitizing any user input `$sanitizer->configFromIni("path/to/src/config.ini");`
 4. Now sanitize user input !!